-- professionally recognized diagnostic tests, where applicable. - Documentation that clearly identifies the nature and extent of the functional limitations that exist as a result of the diagnosed disability. - Sufficient evidence to demonstrate that the functional limitation substantially limits the individual in performing one or more major life activity. - Specific information about the significance of the impact the disability has on the candidate in the learning and measurement environments. - Specific recommendations for accommodations. - An explanation of why each accommodation is recommended and why it is necessary to alleviate the impact of the disability in taking the learning and measurement environments. - All documentation submitted in support of a requested accommodation will be kept in confidence and will be disclosed to NCH staff and consultants only to the extent necessary to evaluate and implement the accommodation.
+- Professionals conducting assessments, rendering diagnoses of specific disabilities and/or making recommendations for accommodations must be qualified to do so.
+Documentation must include a comprehensive evaluation with objective evidence demonstrating the existence of a disability.
+The name, title and professional credentials of the qualified professional must be clearly stated in the documentation.
+Documentation must be submitted on official letterhead, typed, dated, and signed.
+The professional diagnosis must include: - A professionally recognized diagnosis of the candidate's disability (pursuant to the Diagnostic and Statistical Manual of Mental Disorders (DSM V: revised)) by an appropriately qualified expert with copies of and reported scores from professionally recognized diagnostic tests, where applicable. - Documentation that clearly identifies the nature and extent of the functional limitations that exist as a result of the diagnosed disability. - Sufficient evidence to demonstrate that the functional limitation substantially limits the individual in performing one or more major life activity. - Specific information about the significance of the impact the disability has on the candidate in the learning and measurement environments. - Specific recommendations for accommodations. - An explanation of why each accommodation is recommended and why it is necessary to alleviate the impact of the disability in taking the learning and measurement environments.

+All documentation submitted in support of a requested accommodation will be kept in confidence and will be disclosed to NCH staff and consultants only to the extent necessary to evaluate and implement the accommodation.
 No information concerning an accommodation request will be released to third parties without written permission from the student.